Virus Antibody Dynamics in Primary and Secondary Dengue Infections: Introduction

-If an individual who has already undergone primary infection is again exposed to DENV of a different serotype then it is called secondary infection.
+Further, if an individual who has already undergone primary infection is again exposed to DENV of a different serotype, it is called secondary infection.
 It is generally observed that complicated and fatal conditions of DSS/DHF occur in patients suffering from secondary infection.
-What makes primary infection easy for the body to deal with and secondary infection so severe?
-To answer this question we must look at what happens when a different DENV serotype enters the body that is already prepared to tackle previous DENV serotype.
 The new DENV serotype is structurally similar to the old one, hence it leads to production of antibodies that complement the old serotype (i.e. cross immunity) along with new antibodies that are made to combat the new serotype.
 Thus, there are mainly two relevant antibodies now, one from the old infection which are heterologous to the new serotype and the new homologous antibodies from the present infection.
 Both these antibodies have the capacity to bind to virions and neutralise them.
 Once neutralised the antibody-virus complex is taken to the macrophages.
 This time though, on entering the macrophage, the heterologous antibodies are released from the virus due to their low affinity for this new serotype.
 This makes a fraction of the virus particles bare and ready for infecting the macrophage.
-Thus the antibodies produced against the new serotype protects as well as carries the virus to their targets depending on the affinity between the antigen and antibody.
-This process is termed as the Antibody Dependent Enhancement (ADE) of infection.
-Clinically it is observed that during the secondary infection the viral counts are higher than that of the primary infection but the virus clears from the body in about the same time.
-The striking feature of secondary infections is a very high concentration of antibodies in the bodies of patients.
-In fact, it is this high load of antibodies which further leads to severe conditions described by DSS/DHF.
-Therefore, it is the nature of the immune response that plays a critical role in the study of dengue \cite{Hal70,Hal88}.
+Thus, the antibodies produced against the new serotype protects as well as carries the virus to their targets depending on the affinity between the antigen and antibody.
+This process is called the Antibody Dependent Enhancement (ADE) of infection \cite{Mur11,Por86}.
+ADE has been the most dominant hypothesis for decades that could explain the enhanced severity in secondary infections \cite{Mur11,Ohm97,Hal70}.
+It must be mentioned that there are other proposed theories like the theory of original antigenic sin for the same \cite{Rot11,Jul11,Noi08}, but we focus on the modelling of ADE mechanism in the present work.
+Clinically it is observed that during the secondary infection the viral counts are higher than that of the primary infection but the virus gets cleared from the body in about the same time\cite{Hal07,Mur11,Hal70,Vau00}.
+The other important feature of secondary infections is a very high concentration of antibodies in the bodies of patients.
+It is postulated that this high load of antibodies could further lead to severe conditions described by DSS/DHF \cite{Hal07,Mur11,Ohm97}.
+We thus see that it is the immune response which is responsible for controlling the infection and providing immunity as well as for stimulating reactions in the body leading to severe symptoms as seen in DHF/DSS \cite{Hal07,Mur11}.
+Thus a model for secondary infection should capture the observed features of ADE of infection and the enhanced antibody production.